-The announcement came almost a year after Oklahoma and Texas formally accepted invitations to join the Southeastern Conference in July 2025.
+The decision by the Los Angeles schools — two of the NCAA’s most decorated athletic programs — comes almost a year after Oklahoma and Texas formally accepted invitations to join the Southeastern Conference in July 2025.

 The Big Ten has expanded twice in recent years, with Nebraska joining in 2011 and Maryland and Rutgers in 2014.

 USC and UCLA fit the Big Ten’s academic profile.
 Both schools are among the 65 members of the Association of American Universities, which is made up of top research universities.
 All Big Ten schools except Nebraska are members.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports